-By: Jessica Mast
+By Jessica Mast

 Perhaps this grandpa’s question is a prophetic one for us who automatically and inherently feel a love for Earth Day.
 The question is not whether Earth Day is important, but how Earth Day is important to our time and place, to Fresno in 2010.
 The earth has indeed been around for millions of years, but it will take a sense of renewal to give Earth Day some larger meaning, to our time and place.
 It seems the story of Fresno Earth Day 2010 is a story with this idea of renewal at its heart.
 Renewal means the relationship has never been lost but simply needs to be continually rediscovered.

 The story starts with America’s first Earth Day, a vision manifested in 1970 by the support and grassroots activism of communities all over the states.
-Gaylord Nelson, then a senator from Wisconsin, first began dreaming of a national Earth Day in 1962, with the stirrings of a call to “put the environment into the political ‘limelight’ once and for all,” as he reminisces in a 2010
+Gaylord Nelson, then a senator from Wisconsin, first began dreaming of a national Earth Day in 1962, with the stirrings of a call to “put the environment into the political ‘limelight’ once and for all,” as he reminisces in a 2010 EnviroLink article.

 Troubled by the environment as essentially a non-issue in the political sphere, Nelson drew on the powerful tactics of anti–Vietnam War demonstrators, with teach-ins staged at universities across the country energizing the hearts and minds of both people and politicians.
-He began to get creative, wondering what would happen if the passion and energy of the student antiwar movement was channeled into a huge grassroots protest over treatment of the earth?
+He began to get creative, wondering what would happen if the passion and energy of the student antiwar movement were channeled into a huge grassroots protest over the treatment of the earth?

 The first public call for the public’s involvement in an upcoming Earth Day was in 1968, and the response was overwhelmingly positive and zealous from the American people.
 The opportunity to organize around caring for the nation’s land, rivers, lakes and air was received with what Nelson describes as a “spectacular exuberance.”
 There was a renewal of love for the environment like the nation had never seen before, a renewal that started with the vision of a politician but was brought to vibrant life by the efforts of grassroots communities.